CoolZeroNL/Ansible-AWX/USING_SAML_WITH_ANSIBLE_TOWER.md

 * You can set Entity ID to whatever you want.

-# Ansible Tower
-Information in this step will not be used in OneLogin, but we need to do it anyway in order to make things work anyway.
+Information in this step will not be used in IBM Cloud Identity, but we need to do it anyway in order to make things work anyway.

 On the command-line run:
 ```
 openssl req -new -x509 -days 365 -nodes -out saml.crt -keyout saml.key
 ```

-- Paste the contents of saml.crt into the SAML Service Provider Public Certificate box
+- Paste the contents of saml.crt into the `SAML Service Provider Public Certificate` box
-- Paste the contents of saml.key into the SAML Service Provider Private Key box
+- Paste the contents of saml.key into the `SAML Service Provider Private Key` box
 - Save it

 <p align="center">